mickeystix/RSGS/README.md

 # RSGS
-Random Steam Game Selector - Choose a random steam game from a chosen directory with .url shortcuts and run it
+Random Steam Game Selector - Choose a random game (.url, .lnk, .exe) from a folder, then run it if you'd like.

+Update #1:
+Can now use .exe, .lnk.
+Refactored UI/UX
+Added logging to console

 Used packages/libraries
 -tkinter